 After the launch of LTE, some enhancements were introduced in the form of LTE Advanced (LTE-A) and LTE Advanced Pro.
 LTE-Advanced and LTE-Advanced Pro are shown on the mobile phone screen as LTE+ and can support maximum theoretical speeds of up to 1 Gbps and 3Gbps, respectively.
 The average 4G LTE speeds are considerably lower than these peak speeds.
 On average, 4G LTE Advanced networks can offer download speeds of around 65 Mbps based on some speed tests we carried out in the UK.
 Have a look at this post where we documented the results of the 4G LTE data speed tests.

 LTE is based on Orthogonal Frequency Division Multiple Access – OFDMA, which is highly efficient compared to earlier radio access technologies.
 OFDMA also supports a modulation technique QAM – Quadrature Amplitude Modulation which is capable of generating higher data rates to make better use of the available bandwidth.
 You can also check out our post What is the meaning of LTE for a general understanding of 4G LTE networks and to learn what it means for you as a customer.
+If you are new to mobile communications and trying to build a quick understanding of mobile networks and how the industry works, check out this slide deck which has been created for beginners.

 5G – Fifth Generation